francescoaristei/nsds/akka/README.md

 – A publisher actor that generates events.

-The system shall use (at least) four types of messages
+The system shall use (at least) four types of
+messages:
-– SubscribeMsg to issue subscriptions
+– SubscribeMsg to issue subscriptions.
-– PublishMsg to generate events
+– PublishMsg to generate events.
-– NotificationMsg to notify subscribers of events
+– NotificationMsg to notify subscribers of events.
-– BatchMsg to change the broker message policy
+– BatchMsg to change the broker message policy.

-The broker splits the matching process between the two worker actors as follows – Splitting is based on a partitioning of the key attribute in the Subscribe message
+The broker splits the matching process between the two worker actors as follows:
+– Splitting is based on a partitioning of the key attribute in the Subscribe message.
-- Even keys go to one worker, odd keys go to the other – When a worker actor receives a Publish message for a topic it is not aware of, it fails
+- Even keys go to one worker, odd keys go to the other.
+– When a worker actor receives a Publish message for a topic it is not aware of, it fails.
-- Handling the failure must ensure that the set of active subscriptions before the failure is retained – You can assume that at most one subscriber exist for a given topic
+- Handling the failure must ensure that the set of active subscriptions before the failure is retained.
+– You can assume that at most one subscriber exist for a given topic.

-Whenever the broker receives a BatchMsg, it looks at the isOn attribute – If it is false, the broker shall immediately process every subsequent message it receives – If it is true, the broker shall buffer all event messages it receives since that time, and process them in a batch as soon as it receives another BatchMsg with isOn set to false
+Whenever the broker receives a BatchMsg, it looks at the isOn attribute:
+– If it is false, the broker shall immediately process every subsequent message it receives.
+– If it is true, the broker shall buffer all event messages it receives since that time, and process them in a batch as soon as it receives another BatchMsg with isOn set to false.

-• You may begin solving this exercise without this feature, then you add it later on
+You may begin solving this exercise without this feature, then you add it later on.

 ## Solution adopted